MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/use-common-data-model.md

     solutions](https://docs.microsoft.com/powerapps/developer/common-data-service/introduction-solutions)
     for more information.

-## Next steps

 Whatever your intent, the CDM puts your data into a common format so you can use, share, and analyze it more easily.
-The next step is seeing how CDM can be used in your organization, whether from existing Microsoft solutions, or your own development efforts.

-**CDS for Apps**
+**Resources for CDS for Apps**

 -   [What is CDS for Apps?](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro)